 I was still receiving up to 30 calls a day from 905-297-4280, so I called customer service again.
 A much nicer woman told me she had blocked the number.
 That would have been great… only if I hadn’t received another call a few minutes after hanging up with her.

 Meanwhile, I did the sensible thing to do: I googled the number.
-Apparently a lot of people were reporting calls from that number.
+Apparently, many people were reporting calls from that same number.
 A lot of us had no clue who was calling.
-Some had taken the call and reported telemarketing from the CIBC ( a bank), a McCain supporter call (from Ontario?!), or just a man asking weird and personal questions.
+Some had taken the call and reported telemarketing from the CIBC (a bank), a McCain supporter call (from Ontario?!), or just a man asking weird and personal questions.
 In my opinion, this wasn’t telemarketing: nobody is crazy enough to harass people for days, especially day and night.
 I smelled a scam.
 But which one?

 For the two following weeks, my personal stalker didn’t stop.
 He would call ten times in a row and then nothing till a few hours later.
 I started getting calls early in the morning, at night, in the middle of the week end.
 I got very angry.
 I called Virgin again.

 I spoke to another woman.
 She said she would check my incoming calls—so much for privacy… The task was easy: look for a 905XXXXXXX number in the middle of a few 613XXXXXXX.
 Couldn’t find it.
 I then asked her to check the last incoming call since M. Personal Stalker had called just a few minutes ago.
 She read a number aloud.
 Mine.